 Psychology of Color: Yellow

-Cheerful yellow the color of the sun, associated with laughter, happiness and good times.
-A person surrounded by yellow feels optimistic because the brain actually releases more seratonin (feel good chemical in the brain) when around this color.
+Cheerful yellow the color of the sun is associated with laughter, happiness, and good times.
+A person surrounded by yellow feels optimistic because the brain actually releases more serotonin (a feel-good chemical in the brain) when around this color.
 It is the color associated with optimism but be careful with yellow, when intense, it is the color of flames and studies show babies cry more in (bright) yellow rooms and tempers flare more around that color too.
 It has the power to speed up our metabolism and bring out some creative thoughts (legal tablets are yellow for good reason!).
-Yellow can be quickly overpowering if over-used, but used sparingly in the just the right place it can be an effective tool in marketing to greater sales.
+Yellow can be quickly overpowering if over-used, but used sparingly in just the right place it can be an effective tool in marketing to greater sales.
 Some shades of yellow are associated with cowardice; but the more golden shades with the promise of better times.

 Psychology of Color: Orange

 The most flamboyant color on the planet!
-It’s the color tied most this fun times, happy and energetic days, warmth and organic products.
+It’s the color tied to most of these fun times, happy and energetic days, warmth, and organic products.
 It is also associated with ambition.
 There is nothing even remotely calm associated with this color.
 Orange is associated with a new dawn in attitude.

 Psychology of Color: Purple

 What color were the robes of kings and queens?
 Yes, they were purple, our most royal color that is associated with wealth, prosperity, and rich sophistication.
 This color stimulates the brain activity used in problem-solving.
 However, when overused in a common setting it is associated with putting on airs and being artificial/ Use purple most carefully to lend an air of mystery, wisdom, and respect.
 Young adolescent girls are most likely to select nearly all shades of purple as their favorite color.